harshadadeo2810/AWS/README.md

  Benefits:
  No need to install or maintain software
  Accessible from anywhere via the internet
  Automatic updates and security patches

+•	IaaS: Hardware and virtualization layers are provided, with users managing the OS and applications.
+•	PaaS: Includes everything in IaaS, along with middleware and runtime.
+Users focus only on data and applications.
+•	SaaS: All layers, from hardware to applications, are fully managed by the provider.

 4. Desktop as a Service (DaaS)
  Definition: